TMmichi/dualarm_manipulator/README.md

 #### Note:
-- Prior to connect ROS-api of v-rep with the simulation environment itself, v-rep should be launched with the designated port number.
+- Prior to connect ROS-api of V-rep with the simulation environment itself, V-rep should be launched with the designated port number.
 Default port number has been set to `19997` in `action_client/src/VrepInterface.cpp` line number `38` with clientID_.

 - If the api client node is running on a separate machine other than the machine with V-rep simulation, IP address should also be clarified, other than the default localhost (`127.0.0.1`)